 According to John Hopkins Medicine, soft tissue damage is trauma to any skin, muscle, tendon, or ligament in the body.
 They are neither fractures nor are they injuries to internal organs like the brain, stomach, or intestines.

 The following are the most reported soft tissue injuries according to the American Academy of Orthopedic Surgeons (AAOS):

 - Sprains: These are injuries that specifically affect a ligament and are caused by twisting or extreme rolling of the area.
 Most of this type of injury occurs at the knees, wrists, and ankles.

 - Strains: Such injuries come from overuse or extreme stretching.
-It involves tearing of a muscle or tendon and therefore, surgery might be necessary if the damage is severe.
+It involves tearing off a muscle or tendon and therefore, surgery might be necessary if the damage is severe.

-- Contusions: This injury results from a blunt force trauma applied to the area during a fall or an accident.
-It is a medical term for bruises caused on tendons, muscles, or ligaments.
+- Contusions: This injury results from blunt force trauma applied to the area during a fall or an accident.
+It is a medical term for bruises caused by tendons, muscles, or ligaments.

 - Tendonitis: It is caused by consistent severe stresses that repeatedly aggravate the tendons, hence causing them to swell.
 Persistent inflammation causes damage to the tendon and this may necessitate corrective surgery.

-In case of a soft tissue injury, you need to seek prompt medical assessment and care to avoid further damages.
+In case of a soft tissue injury, you need to seek prompt medical assessment and care to avoid further damage.